-3.4 Spatial scales of the ice flux divergence
+3.5.
+Spatial scales of the ice flux divergence

-In contrast to the surface elevation changes, for which the accuracy is expected to be high, the computed ice flux divergence is subject to larger uncertainties.
+472 473 In contrast to the surface elevation changes, for which the accuracy is expected to be high, the computed ice flux divergence is subject to larger uncertainties.
 This uncertainty directly relates to the large uncertainties in the reconstruced ice thickness field.
 Moreover, a considerable part of the uncertainty also originates from the spatial scales that need to be considered: due to longitudinal stresses, the local ice dynamics do not only depend on the local glacier geometry (an assumption of the Shallow Ice Approximation, see e.g. Hutter and Morland (1984)), but also on the surrounding geometry, typically over scales corresponding to several times the local ice thickness (accounted for in higher-order and Full Stokes models, see e.g. Zekollari et al. (2014), where such a model was applied for this glacier complex).
 Local gradients of the ice thickness and the velocity are often magnified when they are determined on a numerical grid with a central difference scheme.
 This is directly reflected in the ice flux divergence pattern.
 Therefore, to make the ice flux divergence solution independent of the resolution and to take non-local stresses into account, larger scales must be considered (Reeh et al., 2003; Rounce et al., 2018).
 To date, studies applying the continuity equation method, usually resampled the ice flux divergence grid to a much lower resolution (Nuimura et al., 2011; Seroussi et al., 2011; Rounce et al., 2018) or considered a flux gate approach (Berthier and Vincent., 2012; Vincent et al., 2016; Brun et al., 2018).
-However, as we aim for a high resolution of the SMB determination in this study and to obtain spatial variations in the ice flux divergence field, we opt to retain the 25 m resolution and to consider larger scales for the calculation of the ice flux divergence.
+However, as we aim for a high resolution of the SMB determination in this study, and to obtain spatial variations in the ice flux divergence field, we opt to retain the 25 m resolution and to apply a filter to consider larger scales for the calculation of the ice flux divergence.

 Different filters have been applied, of which most are constant box filters (e.g. mean, median) with a strong variation in size (up to 10000 metres) (Kääb and Funk, 1999; Seroussi et al., 2011; Rounce et al., 2018).
 Such filters give equal weights to cells within the box irrespective of their distance from the point in consideration (Kamb and Echelmeyer, 1986; Le Brocq et al., 2006).
 In this way, the effects of local phenomena (such as an ice fall or an acceleration in the glacier flow) are spread out uniformly when these filters are applied over larger distances, which implies that there are no localized peaks in the flux divergence field.
-Also, these filters have an abrupt cut-off point where the weighting becomes zero (Le Brocq and others, 2006).
+Also, these filters have an abrupt cut-off point where the weighting becomes zero (Le Brocq et al., 2006).
 Furthermore, effects of perturbations in for example ice thickness have been demonstrated to fade out exponentially for ice flow (Kamb and Echelmeyer, 1986).
 Because of all these reasons, we apply in this study a local exponential decay filter (Eq.
-4):
+4).

-$$\nabla \cdot \vec{q}{[x,y]} = \sum{i=-\text{dist}}^{\text{dist}} \sum{j=-\text{dist}}^{\text{dist}} W{[x+i,y+j]} \nabla \cdot \vec{q}{[x+i,y+j]}$$
+$\nabla \cdot \mathbf{q}{\lceil x,y \rceil} = \sum{i=-dist}^{dist} \sum{j=-dist}^{dist} W{\lceil x+i,y+j \rceil} \nabla \cdot \mathbf{q}{\lceil x+i,y+j \rceil}$ heeft opmaak toegepast: Lettertype: 10 pt, Vet, Tekstkleur: Tekst 1 heeft verwijderd:).
+In studies applying the continuity equation on larger glaciers or ice sheets, it is usually sufficient to resample the ice flux divergence grid to a much lower resolution (Nuimura et al., 2011; Vincent et al., 2016; Rounce et al., 2018).